We can’t promise a cure, but our priority is your dog’s comfort.

 Pros

-- ✅ You feed less oil to get the same heavy therapeutic dose.
+✅ You feed less oil to reach the same dose.

-- ✅ At roughly $0.03 per mg, it provides the best sustainable value for high dosing.
+✅ At roughly $0.03 per mg, it offers one of the lowest costs per mg for sustained high dosing.

 Cons